LuqmanSajjad/WIA1002-2022-23-/WIA1002-2023/src/Tutorial/Week2-GENERICS.md

 Raw types are allowed in Java for backward compatibility with pre-Java 1.5 code, which did not have support for generics.
 By allowing raw types, Java code written before the introduction of generics can still compile and run, even if it is not type-safe.
 However, it is generally recommended to avoid raw types and use generics instead, as they provide type-safety and can catch errors at compile-time rather than runtime.

+4.
-## 4. What is erasure?
+    **What is erasure?
 Why are Java generics implements using erasure?

 Erasure is a process in Java Generics that replaces type parameters with their upper bounds or with Object if no upper bound is specified, and removes all generic type information at compile time.
 The resulting bytecode is then the same as if generics were not used at all.

 For example, consider the following generic class definition: